-Employment opportunities for graduates exist not only in Atlantic Canada but also throughout other parts of Canada.
+Employment opportunities for graduates exist in Atlantic Canada and across the country.

 We collaborate with local industry leaders and educational organizations as well as National Dental Assisting organizations to ensure that graduates are able to meet all aspects of the profession of dental assisting.